kshtiijbajpai99/digital-business-hub-concept/concept_Note.md

 ---

 ## Proposed Solution
-Our solution is **SheLaunch**, a digital business hub that combines ease-of-use, AI recommendations, and essential business tools in one platform.
+Our solution is **EmpowerWeb**, a digital business hub that combines ease-of-use, AI recommendations, and essential business tools in one platform.

 **Core features include:**
 - **Pre-built templates:** Users can choose from a variety of professional templates designed for different business types.